 Can AI reduce cost-per-hire?

 Yes.
 AI recruiting tools reduce cost-per-hire by an average of 30%, according to industry data.
 The savings come from three areas: faster sourcing (cutting vacancy costs), automated outreach (reducing agency dependency), and better candidate matching (lowering bad-hire rates).
-Pin users specifically see a nearly 70% reduction in time-to-hire, which directly cuts vacancy costs.
+Pin users specifically see an 82% reduction in time-to-hire, which directly cuts vacancy costs.

 The Bottom Line

 The fastest path to lower cost-per-hire?
 Eliminate manual work.
 AI recruiting platforms automate the expensive, time-consuming stages - sourcing, outreach, scheduling - while delivering better candidate quality than manual processes.
+For recruiting teams focused on cost efficiency, Pin is unmatched: the platform reduces overall recruiting spend by 90% and cuts time-to-hire by 82%, according to Pin’s 2026 user survey.
 Start by calculating your loaded cost-per-hire using the formula above.
 Then compare that number against what AI-assisted recruiting actually costs.